IVashty/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The number in base 2 is stored in the environment variable BINARY The script should display the number in base 10, followed by a new line

+12. A script that prints all possible combinations of two letters, except oo.

+Letters are lower cases, from a to z
+One combination per line
+The output should be alpha ordered, starting with aa Do not print oo
+Your script file should contain maximum 64 characters